-These scenarios enable a total of 19,018 operations (9,046 arrivals and 9,972 departures) in the operations pool to be considered for an extended Runway 02/20.
-The Runway 02/20 operations pool did not include operations when winds favor Runway 11/29.
-This process is similar to the graphical representation of moving operations from the operations pool as shown in Figure 4-2 above.
+These scenarios enable a total of 12,007 operations on Runway 11/29 (6,175 arrivals and 5,832 departures) in the operations pool to be considered for an extended Runway 02/20.
+The Runway 02/20 operations pool does not include operations when winds favor Runway 11/29, or operations already on Runway 02/20.
+This process is similar to the graphical representation of moving operations from the operations pool as shown in Figure C-1 above.